Gasket Plate Heat Exchangers

 How do Gasket Plate Heat Exchangers Work?

 The plates provide a large surface area for effective heat transfer between the two fluids.
-In gasket plate heat exchangers, the common medium for heat transfer used is liquid-liquid.
-The fluid flow in gasket plate heat exchangers is co-current or countercurrent.
+In these heat exchangers, the common medium for heat transfer used is liquid-liquid.
+The fluid flow in these heat exchangers is co-current or countercurrent.
 The plates in these heat exchangers are corrugated in a unique pattern that ensures the even distribution of fluid.

 - Stainless steel

 When choosing a material for your gasket plate heat exchanger, consider a strong, durable, and corrosion-resistant material.
 The material should also be highly conductive to increase the heat transfer rate.